giacomo-santoni/SC-project/README.md

 <img width="523" alt="Screenshot 2023-10-18 alle 11 11 18" src="https://github.com/giacomo-santoni/SC-project/assets/133137485/45bb503d-fc04-4d3a-9f1c-c1094b7fbc52">
 </p>

 For the reconstruction task, the dazzled cameras can't be used in the current algorithm.
 For this reason, this project aims to classify the cameras, distinguishing the good ones from the dazzled ones and allowing us to discard the latter ones.
 Since, as shown above, the classification it's not always clear, a CNN written in Python is used to accomplish this task.
-Indeed, up to now, this classification is done using the MonteCarlo truth, but when the experiment will be built a classification that relies only on the data is needed.
+Indeed, up to now, this classification is done using the MonteCarlo truth, but when the experiment will be built a classification that relies only on the data will be needed.
 The code has been uploaded in this repo, in a VSCode Jupyter Notebook.
 It is divided in 5 sections: _Simulated Data - Preprocessing_, where the simulated data are loaded and rearranged; _ROOT "True" Data - RootPreprocessing_, where the data from MonteCarlo simulations are loaded a prepared; _Data Rearrangement_, where data are prepared for the training; _CNN Model_ where model is build and data are trained; _Results_ where some results are reported to evaluate the performance of the model.

 # 2. DATASET